-Pursue your interests with courses on history, literature, philosophy, culture, languages, cuisine and personal development.
+Pursue your interests with courses on history, literature, philosophy, culture, cuisine and languages.
 Explore the historical context of classics.
 Gain a greater appreciation of the values of diverse religions.
-Develop your communication skills.
 Or refine your palate with a program on fine wines.
 You can also study a language to enrich your social, cultural and professional experiences.
 Whether you want to brush up on your conversational French or learn Mandarin for your next business trip to China, UC Berkeley Extension has the right course for you.
 Courses are held in Berkeley, San Francisco, Belmont and online.

 Find courses in the following areas: